 Lori: Well, we had our marriage.
 We had our baptism.
 We had new jobs.
 We had loved ones that passed away.
 We made ornaments around their lives.
 It’s a great kind of time to have a memorial around a significant moment in our past, and so much of it is special events and special people that happened.

 Nancy: Great.
 Good.
 One of the things that’s been a big blessing to me, and this does not involve other people, but just in our own personal journey during these seasons.
-During both Lent, leading up to Easter, and Advent, leading up to Christmas—I can’t say I do this every year, but many years—in my devotional reading, I will pick a book or one or more books that are about the focus on that season.
+During both Lent, leading up to Easter, and Advent, leading up to Christmas—I can’t say I do this every year, but many years—in my devotional reading, I will pick a book or one or more books that focus on that season.

 So like right now I’m reading through a book that is a series of sermons on the birth of Christ that were compiled by somebody many years ago.
 These are all old sermons.
-Some of them are by Charles Spurgeon, and some of these great old preachers.
-But they’re printed sermons.
+Some of them are by Charles Spurgeon, and some of these great old preachers, but they’re printed sermons.
 So I’m reading through those.

 During Lent I’ll pick a book that focuses on the Passion of Christ, the cross, the resurrection of Christ—something that is focusing my thinking.
-So I’m in the Word, but also supplementing that with reading on the Christmas story or whatever season it is to just get my heart tuned and focused, because the message we’re getting everywhere else pretty much, except on the night you happen to be at church, but everywhere else it’s so secular.
+So I’m in the Word, but also supplementing that with reading on the Christmas story or whatever season it is to just get my heart tuned and focused, because the message we’re getting everywhere else pretty much, except on the night you happen to be at church, but everywhere else is so secular.

 I’m wanting to just fill my heart with thinking that is provoking thoughts about Christ.
 That’s been a big blessing to me.
 It gets me focused on that season.
 With everything else that’s going on, that’s where my heart gets quiet, in that reading.